yforster/stlc-norm/README.md

 # stlc-norm
-Prooff that STLC is normalizing in
+F* proof that STLC is normalizing by Yannick Forster, Lukas Krämer, and Franziska Müller (Saarland University)